 - The Forum will also conduct two research symposiums inviting a committee of experts from within the Forum’s partner organisations and their networks to assist researchers with the scoping and definition of research question and help sharpen findings and recommendations.

 - The final research reports will be widely disseminated by the Forum and its partners through the website and events.
-Researchers are also encouraged to publish their research through peer reviewed journals with due credit provided to the Forum for supporting the research.

 More details on the call for proposals are available here.

 Research Program by the India Forum for Nature-based Solutions